 Information for Incoming NRAO Summer Students

 Welcome to the Summer Student Research Assistantship Program at NRAO!
 This document contains important information for incoming summer students.
 It covers general NRAO policies, and includes links to other useful information.
-Of particular interest are the links to the site specific documentation at the bottom of this page.
-These links contain information specific to individual sites, such as local information, travel instructions, reporting instructions, and local housing information.
-If you have questions, please email email@example.com.
+Of particular interest are the links to the site-specific documentation at the bottom of this page.
+These links contain local information, travel instructions, reporting instructions, and local housing information.
+If you have questions, please email firstname.lastname@example.org.

 The NRAO has supported a Summer Student program since 1959.
-There are three types of Summer Student appointments within the NRAO summer student program:
+There are several types of Summer Student appointments within the NRAO summer student program, including:

-- NRAO Research Experiences for Undergraduates (REU) program is for undergraduates who are citizens or permanent residents of the United States or its possessions, and is funded by the National Science Foundation (NSF)'s Research Experiences for Undergraduates (REU) program.
+- The NRAO Research Experiences for Undergraduates (REU) program is for undergraduates who are citizens or permanent residents of the United States or its possessions, and is funded by the National Science Foundation's REU program.

 - NRAO Graduate Summer Student Research Assistantships are for graduate students who are citizens or permanent residents of the United States or its possessions or who are eligible for a Curriculum Practical Training (CPT) from an accredited U.S. Graduate Program.

 In each of these programs, the student spends 10-12 weeks over the summer conducting research under the supervision of a member of the NRAO staff.
 Students with a background in Astronomy, Physics, Engineering, Computer Science, and/or Math are preferred.
 See our Summer Student Research Assistantships page for further information.